-This isn’t necessarily the truth across the board.
-As a general rule of thumb for eligibility, the Veteran handbook reports that a veteran is qualified for VA housing loan benefits if she or he served on active duty within the Coast Guard, Marine Corps, Air Force, Navy, or Army was discharged underneath conditions other than dishonorable following either: ninety days or more, any portion of which happened within wartime.
+As a general rule of thumb for eligibility, the VA Lender’s Handbook, VA Pamphlet 26-7 explains that eligibility for VA Home Loan Benefits for most troops serving today includes a minimum period of service in the Coast Guard, Marine Corps, Air Force, Navy, or Army for ninety days or more, any portion of which happened within wartime.

 Two-Year Requirement: A longer length of service requirement has to be met by veterans who:

 - Enlisted (then service began) following September 7th, 1980

 - Was an officer, plus service started following October 16th, 1981

 - Twenty-four continual months or beyond

 - The complete span for which ordered to active duty, yet not less than ninety days (any portion within wartime) or 181 continual days (peacetime)

 Find additional information on VA loan misconceptions in this video.

 Myth 2: I only can utilize my VA benefit for my initial house